 People visit Mayfield Park and Nature Preserve for a variety of reasons.
 Visitors often travel to the nature preserve to admire the beautiful gardens found within, enjoy wildlife photography, or walk along the trails.
 However, the residents at the park are one of the main attractions.
 Roughly 25 peafowl reside at the park year-round.

-Dozens of Peafowl Reside Within the Park
+Dozens of Peafowl Reside at Mayfield Park and Nature Preserve

-However, female black-shoulder peahens look much different.
-The females display mostly white coloring, with sprinkles of brown and black feathers throughout their plumage.
-As a result, they are often mistaken as albino.
+Female black-shoulder peahens, on the other hand, look completely different than their male counterparts.
+The females display mostly white feathers with brown and black feathers sprinkled throughout their plumage.
+As a result, people often mistake the females for having albinism.

 Visit Mayfield Park and Nature Preserve